JoaoReisA/guitar_tuner/README.md

 > The `tune` command starts microphone input reading and displays a visual interface with real-time note feedback.

+> To run the project after cloning the repo you need to have `portaudio` installed in your system.

 ---

 ## How the Code Works